 These are National Immunisation Program pneumococcal vaccines and the dosage schedule will depend on the person’s age and presenting medical conditions that put them at greater risk of contracting pneumococcal disease.
 Vaccination providers explain which vaccine is best for each individual.
 Serious reactions to pneumococcal vaccination are rare.

 A recent update (May 11, 2023) to the Australian Immunisation Handbook advised: '

 The optimal pneumococcal vaccination program for Australia is currently under review.
 At present Prevenar 13 (13vPCV) and Pneumovax 23 (23vPPV) are the pneumococcal vaccines funded under the National Immunisation Program (NIP) for eligible individuals.
 Updates to this chapter include interim recommendations for use of extended valency vaccines (Vaxneuvance [15vPCV] and Prevenar 20 [20vPCV]) in adults for whom they have recently been registered by the Therapeutic Goods Administration but are not currently NIP-funded.'

 Standard schedule with NO underlying medical risk factors:

 All children are recommended to receive 13vPCV in a 3-dose schedule at 2, 4 and 12 months of age.

-As from July 1, 2020 the recommendation is for all healthy non-Indigenous adults at ≥70 years of age to receive a single funded dose of 13vPCV.
-This dose is regardless of whether they have had the 23vPPV previously recommended at 65 years of age (as long as at least 12 months has elapsed between the 2 vaccine doses).
+The recommendation is for all healthy non-Indigenous adults at ≥70 years of age to receive a single funded dose of 13vPCV (or the unfunded 15vPCV or 20vPCV).
+This dose is regardless of whether they have had the 23vPPV previously recommended at 65 years of age (as long as at least 12 months have elapsed between the 2 vaccine doses).